HaotianShi/HaotianShi.github.io/_pages/about.md

 My primary research interests include Connected and Automated Vehicles (CAVs), traffic flow modeling and control optimization, AI-empowered intelligent transportation systems, and human-machine intelligent interaction.
 I have published over 60 academic papers in top-tier transportation or computer science journals such as Transportation Research Part C/E、IEEE T-ITS、CACAIE、COMMTR、AAP.
 Additionally, I hold more than 20 granted invention patents in United States and China.

-I recruit Ph.D. and Master’s students each year with backgrounds in transportation, automotive engineering, computer science, mathematics, and related fields.
+I recruit Ph.D. and Master’s students and Postdoc with backgrounds in transportation, automotive engineering, computer science, mathematics, and related fields.
 Students interested in autonomous driving, intelligent transportation systems, AI, and human-machine interaction are welcome to apply.

 Office Room: Tongda Building A503, Jiading Campus, Tongji University.